neurogenic/ticketflower/project/ticketflower_project.md

 This will be an MVP.
 I want to get it up and running quickly.
 The emphasis will not be on full features for the workflow management.
 The main point will be to illustrate the capabilities of the AI assistant.
 We of course still want workable functionality.

 The initial code we write will actual leave out the functionality of the AI assistant.
-We will be developing that.
+We will be developing that later.
 Here we will be building the ticket and workflow framework the AI assistant will fit into.

 ## Tech Stack

-Back End:

 - Django
-- Django Rest Framework
-- JWT
 - Python with Type annotations
 - Postgres
 - Django's built-in TestCase

-Front End:

-- Typescript
-- Vanilla React (including things like use reducer)
-- Vite
-- Tailwind and css modules
-- Jest with React Testing Library

-Docker/Server setup:
+Dev setup:

-- Django running in docker (set up with docker compose)
-    - Later we will use a hosted solution for postgres.
-- Django server running on the PC used for initial development.
-    - Later we will run this in docker
-    - Later with AI assistant we will probably switch to a server like Uvicorn, Django Channels that will support websockets.
-- Vite set up on PC for development.
-    - Later static files will be served from the server.
 - Environment variables: .env file (with python-dotenv) for dev
-    - Likely docker secrets for prod

-Dev Machine:

-- Windows PC
-- VSCode (with debugger usage)
+- Windows machine + VSCode
+- Postgres is running in a docker container

 ## Schema SQL

+Here is the schema as designed in SQL.
+This can be modified as needed to fit Django.

 ```sql